Day 6: Figeac to Lacapelle-Marival

 Off the leash again

 Looking around, we saw a multitude of notices pinned up on the walls and windows.
-Clearly the work of our host, they forbade guests from putting their packs on the tables, from taking off their boots, from spreading out their socks and T-shirts on the terrace, from eating anything that had not been bought on the premises (this last a very un-French rule).
+Clearly the work of our host, they forbade guests from putting their packs on the tables, from taking off their boots, from spreading out their socks and T-shirts on the terrace, from eating anything that had not been bought on the premises (the last, a very un-French rule).

 One sign informed visitors that they could be banned from using the toilets or the telephone, and refused free glasses of water.